-In the Document sidebar, select the checkbox next to Vertical Text.
+In the Document sidebar, select the tick box next to Vertical Text.

 As you type, each new line appears to the left of the one before it.
 Footnotes appear at the left side of the page.

-To turn off vertical text, deselect the checkbox next to Vertical Text.
+To turn off vertical text, deselect the tick box next to Vertical Text.

 When you turn on vertical text in the Document sidebar, all new objects also use vertical text.
 You can switch the text direction of one or more objects to horizontal at any time.